Frederic M. Wheelock: Early life

 He was the son of Franklin M. and Etta R. (née Goldthwaite) Wheelock.
 He graduated cum laude from Harvard University in 1925 and later received both M.A. and Ph.D. degrees from Harvard University.

 Career

 He taught at Haverford College, Harvard University, the City College of New York, Brooklyn College, Cazenovia Junior College (where he served as dean), the Darrow School for Boys, the University of Toledo (from which he retired in 1968, being a full professor), and Florida Presbyterian College (where he served as visiting professor).
 Wheelock was a member of the American Classical League, American Philological Association and the Classical Association of the Atlantic States.

 Personal life

-On August 14, 1937, he married Dororthy Elizabeth Rathbone (1909–1990), daughter of James Colburn Rathbone (1881–1983) and Lillian Ford Reynolds (maiden; 1883 – c.
-1952).
+On August 14, 1937, he married Dororthy Elizabeth Rathbone (1909–1990), daughter of James Colburn Rathbone (1881–1983) and Lillian Ford Rathbone (née Reynolds; 1884–1952).
 His two children are Martha Ellen Wheelock and Deborah Wheelock Taylor, who continued his legacy as teachers.
-His grandchildren are Vanessa Taylor Sands and Ian Taylor.
 Ralph Wheelock (1600–1683) was Frederic's paternal 7th great-grandfather.